ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

+= 4.20 =
+* Updated the method of loading the addons of the CodeMirror library.
+* Added the addon 'autorefresh.js' to the CodeMirror editor.
+The code for manual refreshing the CodeMirror editor is deleted.
+* Texts on the plugin settings page are updated.
+Translations are updated.

 = 4.19 =
 * CodeMirror library updated to the latest version v5.38.0.
 The directory structure is changed (files are better organized).
 Added a test files for the CodeMirror modes.